Who Is A NAATI Certified Translator?

 To become a NAATI-qualified translator, you will need to apply for the certification through their website.

-To receive certification from NAATI, you need to meet certain qualifications like having a degree in translation or a related field and possessing high-quality English skills.
+Accredited translators must complete formal training at an accredited institution before obtaining accreditation.
+The qualification process ensures translators are qualified for specific jobs, including legal or original document translations.
+To receive NAATI certification, you must have a degree in translation or a related field and strong English skills.
 You also need to have at least five years of experience as an Advanced translator.

 As long as your translation skills are of high quality, you will likely meet the linguistic requirements to become accredited as a NAATI translator in Australia.